mkrause/proxy-extend/README.md

 **Reference equality**

-You cannot use `==` to check equality, the proxy is a different reference by necessity:
+You cannot use `==` to check equality, the proxy is a different reference:

 ```js
 const value = { x: 42 };